Please view these information tabs to help with determining the proper Mechanical Clock Kits for your clock case.

 This concludes the Mechanical Clock Kit options.
 Best to call and discuss the clock kits with us at 800 381 7458

-Clock kit first - Build the case second
+Clock kit before building the clock case

-Why order first
+Why order first before building

-It is possible to have a difficultly finding or adapting a clock movement kit to the current case built.
+It is possible to have a difficultly finding or adapting a clock kit to the current case built.
 The ideal dial size or other things would wanted but these items may not exist in the size needed for the case.
 Measurements that need to be correct for the clock kit to fit into the case.
 Order the Mechanical Clock Kit before building the case.
-With the kit set up on a stand while working on the case it can be measured.
-The various items on the kit such as the pendulum swing and dial size is known exactly.
+With the clock kit set up on a stand while working on the case it can be measured.
+The various items on the clock kit such as the pendulum swing and dial size is known exactly.